 I cannot decide between the B.S. in Environmental Biology-Zoology and the B.S. in Zoology.

 You can declare either degree and still keep your options open.
 Check the requirements for the B.S. in Environmental Biology-Zoology, and include some of those courses (such as CSS 210) alongside the courses for the B.S.
-Zoology concentration you are interested in.
+Zoology concentration of interest.

 Will my B.S. in Zoology concentration be printed on my diploma?

 No. Your diploma will read a "Bachelor of Science with a Major in Zoology."
-Concentrations will only appear on your transcript.
+Your concentration(s) will be listed on your transcript.

 I'm declaring the B.S. in Zoology major.
 Do I need to declare a concentration?

 Yes.
-All students declaring the B.S.
-Zoology major must declare a concentration.
+All students declaring the B.S. in Zoology major must declare a concentration.